ArcticLampyrid/travellings-graph/README.md

 > You can use [Gephi](https://gephi.org/) to visualize the graph and analyze the connections.
 For Arch Linux, you can install Gephi with `pacman -S gephi`.

 Also, a basic analysis is generated and saved in `data/analysis.csv`, as well as a simple report in `data/analysis.md`.
 The results include the average steps needed to connect to/by each member.

+# Serve
+You can run with subcommand `serve` to serve as an API server.
+The server is built with [FastAPI](https://fastapi.tiangolo.com/), and you can access the API document at `/docs` or `/redoc` endpoint.

 ## Results
 A copy of the completed data was shared on my blog \([view it](https://alampy.com/2024/05/02/test-six-degrees-of-separation-on-travellings/)\).
 Note that the data may be outdated, and the results may be different from the latest.